 I am a Postdoctoral Research Fellow at the Center for Logic, Language and Cognition (LLC), Department of Philosophy and Education, at the University of Turin (2022-3).
 I’ll be a Marie Curie (UKIR) Fellow in the School of Philosophy, Religion and History of Science, University of Leeds (2023-5).
 My project explores an abstractionist treatment of mathematical structuralism.

-I am a fixed term Lecturer in the Department of Philosophy at the University of Bristol.
-Before that, I was a Lecturer in the Department of Philosophy and the Institute for Logic, Language and Computation (ILLC) at the University of Amsterdam (2018-21).
-Before that, I was a Visiting Lecturer in the Department of Philosophy, University of Hertfordshire (2017-8).
+Previously, I have held positions as a Lecturer in the Department of Philosophy at the University of Bristol (2021-2), a Lecturer in the Department of Philosophy and the Institute for Logic, Language and Computation (ILLC) at the University of Amsterdam (2018-21), and a Visiting Lecturer in the Department of Philosophy, University of Hertfordshire (2017-8).

 My main research interests are in the philosophy of mathematics, the philosophy of language, and metaphysics.
 I am particularly interested in mathematical structuralism, abstractionism, and (mathematical) singular reference.
 I also have active research interests in vagueness, indeterminacy, and the metaphysics of abstract objects.